Pola Weiss Álvarez: Collections

-Most of Weiss's works are owned by Fondo Pola Weiss, at the center of documentation, Arkehia, at the Museo Universitario de Arte Contemporaneo (MUAC), and TV UNAM.
+Most of Weiss's works are owned by Fondo Pola Weiss, at the center of documentation, Arkehia, at the Museo Universitario Arte Contemporáneo (MUAC), and TV UNAM.

 Honors

 Although Weiss never received any awards, her most notable recognition happened in 1987, during the Festival Internacional de Video, in Montpellier, France.
 A homage is made recognizing Weiss as the most important video artist of Latin America.